Requirements

 The competition

-The Margot Fonteyn International Ballet Competition represents the pinnacle of achievement for young people trained in the Royal Academy of Dance syllabus.
+The Fonteyn represents the pinnacle of achievement for young people trained in the Royal Academy of Dance syllabus.
 The competition identifies talented young dancers and often launches them into a professional career.

-The award continued to progress and develop into a competition format and remarkably it has taken place almost every year since 1931, even during the Second World War.
-In 2002, the RAD took the landmark decision to hold the competition outside London in order to embrace its international spirit, taking it to Australia where Sydney Opera House played host to a record number of candidates.
+The award continued to develop into a competition format and remarkably it has taken place almost every year since 1931, even during the Second World War.
+In 2002, the RAD took the landmark decision to hold the competition outside London to embrace its international spirit, taking it to Australia where Sydney Opera House played host to a record number of candidates.

 Since 2002, the competition has been held in cities across the world including Sydney, Birmingham, Athens, London, Hong Kong, Toronto, Singapore, Cape Town, Wellington, Glasgow, Antwerp and Lisbon.
-In 2024, we are delighted that the Fonteyn will again be taking place in London.
+In 2025, we are delighted that The Fonteyn will be taking place in Brazil.

 General information